sedos-project/organization/docs/faq.md

 1. ??? question "Should the unit of percent be specified in the metadata as in the Parameter_Set sheet on BWSync with "%" or as described in the AP1-pad as "percent" ( 3.
 [E] "unit": "percent", [0,100])?"

         **Answer:** In the metadata you should use the symbol `%`.
 (Group decision -> more convenient)

+1. ??? question "Is it problematic that all data uploaded there can be viewed without restriction before our publication?"

+        **Answer:** When uploading your data to the OEP it is still listed as a "draft".
+This means that although they are already available for viewing, they are not prominently displayed (this only happens after a peer review).
+As long as the data is not published by us, nobody will accidentally come across it.
+But it is not impossible.

+1. ??? question "Do the SEDOS-gits runs on an RLI or a German server?"

+        **Answer:** Our [SEDOS repos](https://github.com/sedos-project) are all on GitHub.com right now. <br>
+        The data is stored on the [OpenEnergyPlatform](https://openenergy-platform.org/dataedit/view/model_draft?query=sedos&tags=246), the website only takes the data and forwards it to the OEP and also registers it on the [Databus](https://databus.openenergyplatform.org/) (the data is only linked there).
+The OEP itself is located on a server at the University of Magdeburg.